 As soon as I can get back to my home, I am dumping them - and good riddance.
 I have NEVER had this much trouble with any bank - even B of A if you can believe that....

 I worked for RFCU a few years back, as an employee, we were told to stay focused on providing quality customer service to "members" (we were required to say that, even when we were alone, also to remain focused and that they were all members of the union, NOT customers.)

 The only drawback was the lack on technology the company used.
 A decent website, but a older system, which is frustrating for customers, specifically those who wanted to transfer funds quickly between the credit union and larger organizations, such as BoA.

 The Texas Ratio is an indicator of how much funds a bank has available compared to the total value of loans considered at risk.
-As of September 30, 2013 Rogue Credit Union had $12.11 million in non-current loans and owned real-estate with $79.5 million in equity and loan loss allowances on hand to cover it.
-This gives Rogue Credit Union a Texas Ratio of 15.23% which is above average.
+As of December 31, 2013 Rogue Credit Union had $8.75 million in non-current loans and owned real-estate with $79.57 million in equity and loan loss allowances on hand to cover it.
+This gives Rogue Credit Union a Texas Ratio of 11.00% which is excellent.
 Any bank with a Texas Ratio near or greater than 100% is considered at risk.

 |Assets and Liabilities|

 |Equity Capital||$63.37 million|